darrenjw/python-smfsb/README.md

 Python library for the book, Stochastic modelling for systems biology, third edition

 **Please note that this package is still in the early stages of development.
-There will be bugs, there is very limited documentation, and the coverage of the book is still quite incomplete.**
+There will be bugs, there is very limited documentation, and the coverage of the book is still quite incomplete.
+Currently, the package covers the code from Chapters 1 to 8 (inclusive).
+I will be adding code to cover the rest of the book in due course, but I have not set a deadline.**

 ## Install